leunami420/Lab03_YT_SC_Downloader/README.md

 - Added a slider option to not open the output directory after downloading content
 - Updated the GUI to provide more detailed information about the downloaded content
 - Improved the code structure and readability
+- Implemented a feature to automatically convert downloaded files to a desired format (mp3,wav,ogg,mp4,ogv,webm,avi).

 ### Version 1.1 (2023-05-01)
 - Added support for downloading SoundCloud tracks and playlists